Tag Archives: pandemic

 On the surface, the book is about the unfortunate mix-ups Naomi Klein has had to endure between herself and Naomi Wolf.
 Wolf used to be a well regarded feminist academic, but at some point, she took a turn in another direction.
 The book that brought her widespread attention, The Beauty Myth, was good.
 Although it didn’t add anything new to the understanding of how beauty is used to hold women back (this was already well trodden ground), Wolf was a new, young, and welcome voice on the scene and gave the argument a new (and beautiful) face.
 I used her work when I taught Women’s Studies at the college level.

-Meanwhile, Klein, became a well known feminist progressive, environmental activist, and political activist.
+Meanwhile, Klein, became a well known feminist progressive, environmental activist and political activist.
 She is the writer behind No Logo and The Shock Doctrine.
 She tried for years to shrug off the mix ups between the two Naomis.
 Although harmless at first, as the years wore on, Wolf veered into territory that was anathema to Klein and mix ups became more embarrassing.
 Over time, Klein became interested in (and possibly obsessed over) how someone like Wolf could change her world views so radically.

 Klein’s exploration into Wolf’s transformation brings her to a profound book about mirror images, doubling, or doppleganging.
 In a way, Doppleganger is a book about how we all contain multitudes.
-If you’ve ever asked yourself how your Uncle Jim or your mom or someone who you used to know as a great helper-parent in your neighbourhood school or volunteer at the food bank became a FOX News watching, conspiracy-minded, MAGA hat wearing, flag waving, vaccination fearing, Pierre Pollievre supporting, maybe even gun-toting, freedom screaming, convoy supporter, this book is for you.
+If you’ve ever asked yourself how your Uncle Jim or your mom or someone who you used to know as a great helper-parent in your neighbourhood school or volunteer at the food bank became a FOX News watching, conspiracy-minded, MAGA hat wearing, flag waving, vaccination fearing, Pierre Poilievre supporting, maybe even gun-toting, freedom screaming, convoy supporter, this book is for you.
 It actually helped me understand how it happens.

 I have to admit that even I mixed the two Naomis up, a fact that I am embarrassed about now.
 I had thought that the incredible foundational error that Wolf made in writing one of her books, Outrages, was an error Klein had made in one of her new books.
 Oops.
 But because, in my mistaken mind, it was Klein, I shrugged it off as an “everyone makes mistakes” moment.
 It did not, to me, change anything about the brilliance of her earlier books, No Logo or The Shock Doctrine.
 But now that I know it was the other Naomi, can I extend the same grace to Wolf and say that this big mistake she made doesn’t change anything about The Beauty Myth?